How To Know If You’re Allergic To Grass

 - Rashes or itching after contact with your lawn

 If you’re diagnosed with a grass allergy, there are medications that you can take to alleviate the symptoms.
 Allergy symptoms tend to flare up in the spring and summer because grasses usually pollinate from April through June.
+Alternatively, you should also consider artificial grass in Alpine, CA, as it will give your lawn a green look without you having to worry about allergies.

 A two-pronged approach of allergy relief via medication and via removing allergens from your garden is most effective.
 We want to help with the latter.
 Here are three tips on how to create an allergy-free lawn so you can stop the sneezing and itching this spring and summer: